19.3. Extending¶

 A method in a child class that overrides a method in the parent can invoke

-the overridden method using super()
+the overridden method using super(), like this:

 1 2 3 4 5 | class LabeledPoint(Point):